preetisawant/cloud-foundry/cfee_troubleshoot_cf.md

 ### How to fix it
 {: #badgw_debug_fix}

 1. From **Alerts** tab on Prometheus, expand the alert, from the label `bosh_job_id`, you can get the information of which gorouter is reporting the problem.
-You can connect to the gorouter and analyze the log to find the problem and take proper action to fix it as described in the next steps..
+You can connect to the gorouter and analyze the log to find the problem and take proper action to fix it as described in the next steps.
 2. Find your cluster in https://cloud.ibm.com/resources.
 It usually looks like `<your CFEE name>-cluster`.
 3. Click the cluster and follow the instruction in `Access` tab to setup the connection to your cluster.
 4. Run command `kubectl --namespace cf exec -it <router> bash` to connect to the gorouter pod.
 For this command use the identified router name from Step 1.